Leverage my passion for authentication and software to develop innovative technologies that make life better for humans.

 I worked mostly on the complicated syncing logic behind the Intuiplan system.
 I worked well with Yii, new to me at the time, and was able to make improvements to the site architecture.
 Additionally, I taught myself how and implemented many unit tests across the legacy codebase.

-In a team of 5, enhance and support the core product.
-Beta test new internal framework developing a new product for customers.
-In a team of 2, develop internal management software.
-Beta test another new internal framework.
-I worked on the main Lead Management Platform product for approximately 4 months, then filled a need supporting responseaudit.com for several months, beta testing our internal design framework.
+I worked on the main Lead Management Platform product in a team of 5 developers for approximately 4 months, then filled a need supporting responseaudit.com for several months, beta testing our internal design framework.
 I significantly reduced the data entry workload of auditing a company using a bookmarklet, with a significant chunk of domain knowledge to fill in form fields.
 The bookmarklet was successful enough that the completely automatic web crawler and form filler was shelved, and I was moved over to work with another programmer to pick up our internal management site rewrite.
 Over 6 months or so we juggled with the code into a fairly readable state, while porting the bulk of the remaining features from the old site over.
 In the end I was placed in the new R&D department, to help iron out and alpha test the design of another new internal framework.

-As a member of the website team, maintain Zagg.com.
-Interface with external APIs.
-Write internal and external APIs.
-Maintain zagg.com, access various external APIs (memorably Best Buy's), introduce and maintain new APIs, all PHP work with some JS (Prototype, jQuery).
+Maintain zagg.com, access various external APIs (memorably Best Buy's), introduce and maintain new APIs.
 Wrote and carefully tested a sed script to clean up inconsistent whitespace formatting across our software.
 Cut one significant file down from 4000 lines to just over 2000 lines of mixed HTML and PHP by careful analysis and understanding, and encapsulating some behavior into a pair of classes.

-I chose not to exercise the hire option in the contract to hire.
-I am most proud of the patch I wrote for the PHP interpreter (for bug 49853), which was released in PHP 5.3.11.
+I hate seeing websites go offline - thus I obtained permission to take over Skylords once the university was no longer interested in it.
 Keep site online, fixing any bugs which develop due to deprecated code.
-Manage backups, redundancy, hosting costs, etc. Keep in contact with community, and implement new features.
+Manage backups, redundancy, hosting costs, etc. Keep in contact with community, implement new features, and improve code structure.
+In maintenance mode as my focus is elsewhere at present.

 Develop and support the SkyLords.com website.
 Convert a collection of similar flat file databases across 5 CDs into a single relational database.